The Sky and Earth Know

 She continues to explain that every living being is as connected to life as it is to death.
 And our modern culture’s denial of death, refusal to face and accept it, is a symptom of sapped instincts.

-One way this instinctual wisdom shows up in Roma culture is in the approach to death.
-And this is most evident in the beauty of Roma funeral rites.
+One way this instinctual wisdom shows up in Romani culture is in the approach to death.
+And this is most evident in the beauty of Romani funeral rites.

-What most people are scared to handle, the Romani embrace with a full heart: the very last chance to show love and care on this earthly plane.
+What most people are scared to handle, the Roma embrace with a full heart: the very last chance to show love and care on this earthly plane.

 Keep reading with a 7-day free trial